ulfschneider/ulfschneider.github.io/_posts/thoughts/2016-04-23-pocket-git-guide.md

 `<pathspec>` specifies the files to be put into the staging area (the index).
 Wildcards are allowed.

 If a version of a file is not staged, Git doesn´t know how to refer to that version of the file and therefore you can´t commit it later on.
-Staged but uncommitted content remains only on your local computer and will not be send to a remote repository somewhere else.
+Staged but uncommitted content remains only on your local computer and will not be sent to a remote repository somewhere else.

 If you omit the `<pathspec>`, use `git add --all` which will ensure all untracked files in your current project are being added to your staging area.